sritabh/DeathValleyMap-Bombsquad/README.md

 # DeathValleyMap-Bombsquad
 Silly Mod for Bombsquad for fun by me
+Assault special map
-You are free to use it and have fun with mods but not allowed to post my work in public.
+You are free to use it in server and have fun with mods but not allowed to post my work in public without permission.

 ![](deathvalley.gif)